Direct naar inhoud

-If your employee falls ill, you must inform your occupational health physician (‘bedrijfsarts’) or occupational health and safety service (‘arbodienst’).
-Together, you will start a return-to-work plan.
-If your employee is still ill after approximately 42 weeks, you need to report their long-term illness (’42-weeksmelding’).
+If your employee falls ill, you must inform your occupational health physician (‘bedrijfsarts’) or occupational health and safety service (‘arbodienst’) of this.
+You will then start working on a return-to-work plan together.
+If your employee is still ill after approximately 42 weeks, you will need to report this (’42-weeksmelding’) to us.

 After 1 year and 8 months of illness, we will send your employee information about applying for a WIA benefit.
 If you expect your employee to be fully fit for work again, you can extend their sick pay (‘verlenging loondoorbetaling’).
-The minimum extension of sick pay is 13 weeks.
-There is no maximum duration.
-If your employee qualifies for a WIA benefit, the period you continued to pay their salary will be deducted from your 10-year responsibility for their income.
+If they qualify for a WIA benefit after this, the period during which you extended their sick pay will be deducted from the 10 years that you remain responsible for their income.

-To extend your employee’s sick pay, complete the Applying for extended sick pay form (‘Aanvragen verlenging loondoorbetaling WIA’).
+To extend your employee’s sick pay, complete the Application form for extending sick pay (‘Aanvragen verlenging loondoorbetaling WIA’).
+You will need to log in to the employer portal with your EH3 level eHerkenning account to do this.

 Once your employee applies for a WIA benefit, we evaluate their situation and ability to work.
 We also evaluate if you and your employee have put in enough effort to ensure their successful return to work.